4K IP Cameras

 What is 4K?

-4K is defined as 3840 × 2160 resolution video.
-4K has 4x the amount of pixels (detail) compared to full 1080p HD video.
-In video surveillance, 4K gives you more ability to see details such as faces at a further distance compared to the same image at 1080p.
+4K is defined as a 3840 × 2160 resolution video, with quadruple the number of pixels (detail) compared to full 1080p HD video.
+In video surveillance, 4K gives you more ability to see details such as faces at a farther distance compared to the same image using a 1080p camera.

 4K vs 1080P vs 4MP: 25FT comparison

-In this comparison between our Warrior models we see that at 20ft and 25ft all three models perform admirably.
-The license plate is legible on all 3 but only on the 4K is minor text around the numbers legible, despite being 5 feet further away.
-The face is in identification range of all three models but there is significantly more detail in the 4K image.
+In this comparison between our Warrior IP Camera models, we see that at 20 feet and 25 feet all three models perform admirably.
+The license plate is legible on all three.
+However, only on the 4K IP Camera is minor text around the numbers legible, despite the camera being five feet farther away.

 4K vs 1080P vs 4MP: 50FT comparison